jphong125/stellaapic/Writerside/topics/Seamless-Wallet-API.md

 This is a simple API for Lucky Monaco gaming platform to connect to player's wallet.
 API is an HTTP listener, which listens application/json POST requests.

-In POST requests can be sent either HTTP Header:
+In POST requests can be sent HTTP Header:
 - Content-Type: application/json
-- Content-Type: application/json; charset=UTF-8

 For application/json, the body of the HTTP message sent to the Seamless Wallet API is essentially one giant query string where name/value pairs are separated by the ampersand (,), and names are separated from values by